MicrosoftDocs/azure-docs/articles/sap/workloads/sap-high-availability-infrastructure-wsfc-shared-disk.md

 ### Test and configure Windows failover cluster

-On Windows 2019, the cluster will automatically recognize that it is running in Azure, and as a default option for cluster management IP, it will use Distributed Network name.
-Therefore, it will use any of the cluster nodes local IP addresses.
-As a result, there is no need for a dedicated (virtual) network name for the cluster, and there is no need to configure this IP address on Azure Internal Load Balancer.
+On Windows 2019, the cluster will automatically recognize that it's running in Azure, and as a default option for cluster management IP, it uses Distributed Network name.
+Therefore, it uses any of the cluster nodes local IP addresses.
+As a result, there's no need for a dedicated (virtual) network name for the cluster, and there's no need to configure this IP address on Azure Internal Load Balancer.

 For more information, see, [Windows Server 2019 Failover Clustering New features](https://techcommunity.microsoft.com/t5/failover-clustering/windows-server-2019-failover-clustering-new-features/ba-p/544029)
 Run this command on one of the cluster nodes: